abbccdda/kafka/tests/README.md

 Setup for tests with tiered storage support
 -------------------------------------------
-Tests with tiered storage support require an additional step so that brokers have the right access to S3 bucket.
-This can be done by running the following before running the test:
+Tests with tiered storage support require an additional step so that brokers have the right access to a cloud storage bucket.
+This can be done by running the following before running the test.
+It will supply credentials for S3 and GCS to the container.

+S3: Copies your AWS credentials into the container.
+Your AWS credentials need to be set up before doing this step.

+GCS: A valid GCS credentials file needs to be copied to the container.
+Replace `<PATH_TO_GCS_CREDENTIALS>` to the file path of the credentials json file.
+File path can be relative to the `docker` directory in which the `Dockerfile` is located.
 ```
-docker_args="--build-arg aws_access_key_id=$(aws configure get aws_access_key_id) --build-arg aws_secret_access_key=$(aws configure get aws_secret_access_key)" ./tests/docker/ducker-ak up
+docker_args="--build-arg aws_access_key_id=$(aws configure get aws_access_key_id) \
+--build-arg aws_secret_access_key=$(aws configure get aws_secret_access_key) \
+--build-arg gcs_credentials_file=<PATH_TO_GCS_CREDENTIALS>" ./tests/docker/ducker-ak up
 ```

 Examining CI run
 ----------------